Topčidersko Brdo: History

 In what will become the eastern section of the neighborhood (today also considered western section of Dedinje), urbanization began in the late 19th century.
 Members of the affluent families began to build villas along the Kragujevac Road, modern Bulevar Oslobođenja, trying to avoid the busy life in downtown.
 Construction gained momentum after World War I, and in the 1920s, splendid mansions with arranged gardens were built by the bankers, rich merchants, higher clerks and rentiers.

 The hill is today mostly a wooded area.
 This is the result of the 1923 Belgrade's general plan.
 One of the main projects regarding the green areas was forestation of the hill, formation of the new park and establishment of the continuous green area with the Topčider Park.
 Project started in 1926 while the Hyde Park was finished in the 1930s.
 Today, the continuous Topčider-Košutnjak parks and forests make the largest "green massif" in the immediate vicinity of Belgrade's urban tissue.

 Characteristics

 Total forest area of Topčidersko Brdo covers 21.22 ha.

+From 1933 to 1936, a building of the elementary school "Branko Radičević" was built in the neighborhood, "among orchards and vineyards".
+In 1972, the school was relocated to the Blokovi neighborhood in New Belgrade.

 In 1939, Church of Saint Archangel Gabriel was built in the Humska Street.
 It was built in the Serbo-Byzantine style, to commemorate Serbian soldiers died in World War I. Being within the complex of the modern Military Gymnasium, the Serbian Orthodox Church declared it a City of Belgrade's military church.

 The Topčiderska Zvezda water reservoir is located in the neighborhood.
 It hosts about 5% of Belgrade waterworks storage space.
 The facility was built in 2008–2010 but became operational only in March 2019.

 In August 2021 it was announced that city's Institute for the Cultural Monuments' Protection is conducting a study on declaring the Topčidersko Brdo-Dedinje area a protected spatial cultural-historical unit.